StackStorm/st2docs/docs/source/chatops/aliases.rst

 To disable the result message, you can use the ``enabled`` flag in the same way as in ``ack``.

-Plaintext Messages (Slack and HipChat)
+Plaintext Messages (Slack)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Result messages tend to be quite long, and Hubot will utilize the extra formatting capabilities of some chat clients: Slack messages will be sent as attachments, and HipChat messages are formatted as code blocks.
+Result messages tend to be quite long, and Hubot will utilize the extra formatting capabilities of some chat clients: Slack messages will be sent as attachments.
 While this is a good fit in most cases, sometimes you want part or all of your message in plaintext.
-Use ``{~}`` as a delimiter to split a message into a plaintext/attachment
+Use ``{~}`` as a delimiter to split a message into a plaintext/attachment pair:
-pair:

 .. code-block:: yaml